tobek/laminae/notes.md

 - society that glamorizes maintenance instead of creation?
 LGP
 - death?
 CGD
 - glitch: the only way to know something is by knowing how it breaks, and everything breaks in a way that's unique to the thing.
 NND or NED or LED or LND. - and then how it heals
-- two planes that have something to say about the presence or absence of free will - perhaps both planes work in the exact same way, but in one the action is taken as an argument for free will and in the other the action is taken as an argument for determinism - probably LXX and corresponding CXX - LND and CNC?
 - One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
 - One should be extremely short (maybe no or very few known residents?)
     - like "_____ appears to be a complicated place, but thanks to the efforts of the jealous Forgetful Duke, it all seems rather simple once you've left."